ProjectNeura/LEADS/README.md

     with:
       file: rear-view.mp4  # destination to save the video
       tag: rear  # front, left, right, or rear
+  - name: Save
+    uses: save-as
+    with:
+      file: data/new.csv
 ```

 ## Devices Module